Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 {{/analytics}}
 ### Http client

-Your project has an integrated HTTP client([dio][dio_lnk], [retrofit][retrofit_lnk]).

-All classes related with external data sources like APIs, should be placed in the `lib/base/data_sources/remote/` directory.

-The initial project has domain related data base folder `lib/base/data_sources/domain/counter/`, which contains an example of http-client with Dio and Retrofit.
-Initially the project work with fake API, placed in `lib/base/data_sources/domain/counter/count_local_data_source.dart`.
+Your project has integrated HTTP-client, using [dio][dio_lnk] and [retrofit][retrofit_lnk].
+That helps us to easily communicate with APIs and support Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.

-To use real API, you should provide a data model(if it is different from the initial one) in `lib/base/models/`, using json_annotation.
-Also you have to correct the HttpClient in folder `lib/base/data_sources/domain/counter/` with existing Url in the annotation (using retrofit).
-Fallow the example and documentation.
-Finally you need to specify in the repository which data source you are going to use.
-Pay attention about the structure of directory `lib/base/data_sources` and where to place your files.
+To use its benefits you should define a data model in `lib/base/models/`, using [json_annotation][json_annotation_lnk] and [json_serializable][json_serializable_lnk].
+Define your Http client in folder `lib/base/data_sources/remote/` with methods and real Url, using [retrofit][retrofit_lnk].
+Finally tell to your repository which data source you are going to use.

 ### Design system